The journal

 Negotiating repairs and credits after the inspection

-After inspections, you have a few good options for handling what they found.
-Here's how repairs, credits, and price reductions compare and how to stay reasonable.
+After inspections, you have options: repairs, credits, or a price reduction.
+Here's how they compare and how to stay reasonable.

 Read entry